 You will also have to sign up for a monthly automatic delivery rewards (ADR) program.

-No packages are less that $100, so it will cost you at least $100 a month to do the business.
-Money that will add up pretty fast.
+No packages are less than $100 so it will cost you, at least, $100 per month to do the business.
+Money that will add up pretty quickly.